ViashaMorgan/FUTURE_DS_02/README.md

 * Enterprise customers (larger bubbles) tend to use more features and show slightly higher retention than Basic/Pro users.

-* Driving feature adoption—especially among higher-value customers—likely improves retention, so focus on onboarding and feature discovery.
+* Driving feature adoption, especially among higher-value customer likely improves retention, meaning there should be a focus on onboarding and feature discovery.

 <img width="1288" height="339" alt="image" src="https://github.com/user-attachments/assets/7f418957-9ed9-42c4-9abb-2a6b1b31c4b6" />